Discover your next holiday destination

 Every year, the ISKCON temple of Bangalore joyously observes the Panihati Chida Dahi Utsava with vibrant festivities.
 The celebration commences with elaborate rituals and culminates in a captivating boat festival.
 Adorned with blossoms, the temple's tranquil pond becomes the focal point of reverence.
 A spirited procession featuring the deity on a palanquin winds from the temple to the pond.
 Here, amidst an atmosphere of devotion, the deity receives a ceremonial bath in a divine concoction of honey, milk, ghee, curd, and fruit juices.
 Subsequently, the adorned deity embarks on a serene journey aboard a small boat across the pond, symbolising divine grace and blessings.
 The festivities extend beyond spiritual rituals, as colourful stalls line the temple's periphery, offering an array of souvenirs and adding a delightful dimension to the celebration.

-India Festival By Month
+Festival By Month

-FAQs about June
+FAQs about Festivals in June

 1. Q1.